gloveboxes/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 	_Change your device name_

 <a name="Ex1Task2"></a>
-#### Task 2 - Verify the Remote Client works  ####
+#### Task 2 - Verify the Windows IoT Remote Client works  ####

 In this task, you will verify the "Windows IoT Core Remote Client" connection.

-To start press the Windows key and type “Windows IoT Core Remote Client”.
+To start press the Windows key and type “Windows IoT Core Remote Client” and run the app.

-It is highly likley that you will need to enter the IP address of your Raspberry Pi.
+It is  likley that you will need to enter the IP address of your Raspberry Pi.
 Get the address of the device from the **Windows 10 IoT Core Dashboard**.

 This will take a moment to connect.
 When it does you will see the video output of the Raspberry Pi remoted to your desktop.

+Minimise the remote client application when you have verified that it is working.

 ![Windows IoT Remote Client](Images/windows-iot-remote-client.png?raw=true "Windows IoT Remote Client")

-<a name="Ex1Task3"></a>
-#### Task 3 - Using the web interface to verify (or configure) screen resolution  ####

-1. Click **Home** in the left-hand pane.

-1. Scroll down to the bottom of the page and verify that the display resolution is set to 1920x1080.
-This is the easiest way to set the display resolution on a Windows 10 IoT Core device.

 <a name="Exercise2"></a>
 ### Exercise 2: Create and deploy "Hello World" UWP ###